ChatHub19/ChatHub/README.md

-# ChatBomb
+# ChatHub

 Started on 7.
 September 2023

 ## Description
-The ChatBomb project is a web application based on Discord with already known features.
+The ChatHub project is a web application based on Discord with already known features.

 ## Features
 * Chatting with friends in private or in groups with Accounts / Admin